Syrian opposition admits liberals to anti-Assad coalition

 Sabbagh and Kilo are also negotiating the admission of 14 other members of activists' groups inside Syria and finding a neutral mechanism to choose them.

-Agreement has yet to be reached on Free Syrian Army demands to be represented in the coalition, coalition sources said.
+Agreement has yet to be reached on Free Syrian Army demands to be represented in the coalition [nL5N0EB2KA], coalition sources said.

 The shape of the new coalition, if it is formalised, could lessen the dominant influence of Qatar and give Saudi Arabia more influence in opposition politics as Riyadh backs the Kilo bid and improves its ties with the brotherhood.